 Hormone or Endocrine therapy for breast cancer treatment

-A sub-category of breast cancer chemotherapy is ‘hormone’ therapy (also termed ‘endocrine therapy‘).
-Hormones are like signals that the body creates in order to stimulate certain biological processes and functions, and one of the most important hormonal functions is as a signal for ‘growth‘, specifically cell growth.
+A sub-category of breast cancer chemotherapy is ‘hormone’ therapy (or ‘endocrine therapy‘).
+Hormones are like signals that the body creates in order to stimulate certain biological processes and functions.
+So, one of the most important hormonal functions is as a signal for ‘growth‘, specifically cell growth.

-Certain hormones act like ‘fuel‘ to stimulate breast cancer growth, which is of course the opposite of what is desired.
+Certain hormones act like ‘fuel‘ to stimulate breast cancer growth, which is of course, exactly what we do not want.
 Breast cancer hormone therapy acts in a way that either reduces the body’s production of certain hormones or by limiting a breast tumor’s ability to ‘accept’ hormones.

-When a breast tumor biopsy sample is examined by a pathologist, this ‘histological evaluation’ will include information as to whether or not the breast cancer is sensitive to certain hormones.
+When a pathologist examines a breast tumor biopsy sample, this ‘histological evaluation’ will include information as to whether or not the breast cancer is sensitive to certain hormones.

-In fact, if a breast cancer tumor is determined to be highly sensitive to ‘growth’ hormones such as estrogen and progesterone, this is actually a positive thing.
-That means that the breast cancer can be effectively countered with hormone therapies which inhibit the ability of these hormones to function, slowing and possibly stopping breast tumor growth.
+In fact, if a breast cancer tumor is highly sensitive to ‘growth’ hormones such as estrogen and progesterone, this is actually a positive thing.
+This is because the breast cancer will respond to hormone therapies.
+Hormone therapy inhibits the ability of the hormones to function, slowing and possibly stopping breast tumor growth.

 Radiation therapy is highly localized

-Radiation therapy can either be considered primary or secondary breast cancer treatment.
-Radiotherapy uses high-powered X-rays focused on a very specific area of the body to kill breast cancer cells.
+Radiation therapy can be either primary or secondary breast cancer treatment.
+Radiotherapy uses high-powered X-rays that focus on a very specific area of the body to kill breast cancer cells.

-There are side effects to radiation therapy as it is quite hard on the body.
+There are side effects to radiation therapy.
+Indeed radiation therapy is quite hard on the body.
 In fact, some side effects might only surface many years after treatment.
 However, breast cancer radiation therapy in combination with surgery is a tried and tested method of breast cancer treatment.

 Breast cancer immunotherapy supplements the body’s defense systems

-Breast cancer immunotherapy is a relatively new approach to breast cancer treatment.
-Our own bodies have a powerful immune system in place to fight off infection and disease, and breast cancer immunotherapy is a means of ‘amplifying’ the effectiveness of the body’s own defense systems.
+Breast cancer immunotherapy is a relatively new approach in breast cancer treatment.
+Our own bodies have a powerful immune system in place to fight off infection and disease.
+So, breast cancer immunotherapy is a means of ‘amplifying’ the effectiveness of the body’s own defense systems.

-Physicians will tend to be cautious before utilizing this modality to fight breast cancer, but when the cancer is not responses to the usual treatments, it is a reasonable approach.
-There can be rather serious side effects to breast cancer immunotherapy, so the decision to proceed with it must be considered very carefully.
+Physicians will tend to be cautious before utilizing this modality to fight breast cancer.
+But when the cancer is not responding to the usual treatments, it is a reasonable approach.
+There can be rather serious side effects to breast cancer immunotherapy.
+So patients and the breast cancer treatment team must take the decision to proceed very carefully.

 Targeted breast cancer therapy is specific to cellular abnormalities

-“Targeted” breast cancer therapy is somewhat of a misleading term, as like hormone therapy, it is really a sub-category of breast cancer chemotherapy.
+“Targeted” breast cancer therapy is somewhat of a misleading term because it is really a sub-category of breast cancer chemotherapy.
 What targeted therapy implies is that a highly specific abnormality found in an individual patient’s breast cancer cells is being ‘targeted’.

 By limiting the ability of a particular cellular abnormality to grow and flourish, the overall growth of the breast tumor may be slowed or even halted.
-As an example, some breast tumors over-express a protein called “HER2” , and high levels of this particular hormone have been shown to have a negative effect on overall prognosis.
+As an example, some breast tumors over-express a protein called “HER2“.
+Studies show that high levels of this particular hormone have a negative effect on overall prognosis.

 By specifically targeting and blocking the action of this protein, breast cancer growth is inhibited.